EmpathyApp/EmpathyApp/docs/ways-of-working/documentation-mgr.md

 Set reminder (for example with google calendar) once or twice each week to go through the steps below

-1. Reviewing changes in the documentation ([this link](http://stackoverflow.com/questions/4104764/git-show-list-of-files-changed-in-recent-commits-in-a-specific-directory) may be useful)
+1. Reviewing changes in the documentation (see [this link](https://github.com/EmpathyApp/EmpathyApp/commits/master/docs) for a list of recent updates, please also check the [README.md](../../README.md) file)
   * Maintaining a structure for the documentation files (includes being aware of names of documents and directories and also which directories different documents are placed in)
   * Checking references to files when renaming or removing by doing a global search
   * Ensuring that the text is easy to understand for the target audience (audience is normally assumed to be a developer who is new to the project)